chipzoller/kyverno-pss/README.md

 ### Tests

 Pending item is to re-write the test resources and greatly expand upon them to include higher-level Pod controller manifests like Deployments and Jobs.
-We shouldn't just include testing against Pod resources and call it quits.
+We shouldn't just include tests against Pod resources and call it quits.
+This is something I plan on working on over the holiday break.

 ### Enforce Mode